 - 1. Sweep once looking for (0,0) page.
 Don't clear use bits while looking. - 2.
-If none found, look for (0,1) page, this time clearing "use" bits for bypassed frames. - 3.
-If step 2 fails, all use bits will be zero, repeat from step 1 (guaranteed to find a page).
+If none found, look for (0,0) or (0,1) page, this time clearing "use" bits while looking.

 Page Cleaning

 - A modified page must be cleaned before it can be replaced, otherwise changes on that page will be lost. - Cleaning a page means copying the page to secondary storage. - Cleaning is distinct from replacement. - Page cleaning may be synchronous or asynchronous: - synchronous cleaning: happens at the time the page is replaced, during page fault handling.
 Page is first cleaned by copying it to secondary storage.